 In may of 2016, he began a parallel project and started a new band, “Radio Electro”, with two other musicians.
 They released their first single called “Tras la Pared”, which was part of an EP that included 5 songs.
 The same year he released “Come to me Tonight”, his first single as a solo artist, the song was masterized by the producer Mike Wells (Green Day).

 After leaving the band towards middle of 2017, he joined ¨Rio¨ in October.
 Rio was the firt rock band who appeared in the peruvian music scenario.
 He toured over the country for about two years and in October of 2019, he took the hard decision of leaving the band, he had a final concert and emotional farewell which was in live streamming TV.
 The new beginning took place in United States, where he travelled to work with a Rock Project in New Yok and months later he moved to California, to join the punk rock band, Dose.
-He is currently working with them and getting ready for the upcoming shows.
+Wilder also is working as a session drummer for different music projects: DRQLA, SURFERGIRL, DZASKO.
+He is currently playing shows with them.

 During his profesional career, he has shared stage with Bobby Kimball (Singer of Toto), The Law, Panda, Wizard of Oz, Vilma Palma, POD, Sum 41, The Authentic Decadents, Collective Soul, El Tri, Green Dwarfs, Hoobastank, Gondwana, among others.

 Wilder Lopez is not only and artist, he is also a music educator.
 He had more tan 30 students in Peru.
 He was a percussion instructor and director of the Jazz Band in the school “San Jose de Monterrico” from Peru, the jazz band won for two years in a row receiving two important national awards.